This article explains how to capture information about a potential client during an initial enquiry.

 - This will open a list view of enquiries.
 Click on the New button.

 - The first part of the form is the General Enquiry section.
-The first field is the mandatory Date Received field.
-Clicking in this field will open a calendar.
+Click in the mandatory Date Received field.

-- You can either navigate to the date the enquiry was received or click on the Today text link to use the current date.
+- This will open a popup calendar.
+You can either navigate to the date the enquiry was received or click on the Today text link to use the current date.

 - How you use the other fields in this section will depend on how you plan to use the information for tracking and reporting.
 Each field is explained in the following table.